nin-ed/SIH2020/README.md

 ### Team Name- Shooting Stars

 We are aiming to provide a marketplace and an online self-sustainable business model which would connect farmers to potential buyers of stubble.
 In this way the stubble burning could be stopped and could be used in an efficient way.
 For brief information, check out our presentation slides naming sih2020.pptx.
+For ML model showcase video, visit folder naming AI models.

 **The website is deployed at -** [stubble-trouble.herokuapp.com](https://stubble-trouble.herokuapp.com)